Q. What do you value?

 Q. What’s your Vision?

 A.We want to be a part of God’s restoration of brokenness in the world and in our lives.
 Our vision is that every thirst is quenched by Living Water.

 Q. On a practical level, what really happens at South Main?

 A. We worship.
 We discover.
 We share.
 Together.
 We think through worshiping with each other and on our own, we find peace.
 Through learning and discipleship, we discover what God wants for us while at the same time developing deep and abiding friendships and a real sense of love and community.
 In sharing our gifts, our resources, and ourselves, we find true joy because God has made us so that we flourish while on the path of self-giving.

 Q. What time do y’all start?

-A. During our Generations renovation of the sanctuary building, we have two worship services on most Sunday mornings, at 9:15 AM and 11:30 AM.
-In between, at 10:15 AM, we have Bible study for all ages and life stations.
-In addition, we have a fellowship meal on Wednesday evenings in the Youth Center at 5:30 PM and a time of prayer and adult level Bible study beginning at 6:20.
+A. We have two worship services on most Sunday mornings, at 9:00 AM and 11:20 AM.
+In between, at 10:10 AM, we have Bible study for all ages and life stations.
+In addition, we have a fellowship meal on Wednesday evenings in the Fellowship Hall at 5:30 PM and a time of prayer and adult level Bible study beginning at 6:20.
 There are appropriate and engaging events for children and youth during all of these activities.